dotnet/linker/docs/design/feature-attribute-semantics.md

 ### Virtual methods

-- Overriding a _feature requirement_ method with a method outside of a _feature available_ scope is disallowed.
+- Overriding a method that has a _feature requirement_ with a method outside of a _feature available_ scope is disallowed.
-- Overriding a method outside of a _feature available_ scope with a _feature requirement_ method is disallowed.
+- Overriding a method outside of a _feature available_ scope with a method that has a _feature requirement_ is disallowed.

 ### Member access